 They are all swim-proof up to 50-metres and they all have a heart rate monitor positioned on the underside of the watch body, along with the release buttons for switching out the straps.

-There are some differences between the Series 3, SE and Series 6 though.
-Firstly, the Series 3 is slightly thicker than the Series 6 and SE model.
+There are some differences between the Series 3, SE, Series 6 and Series 7 though.
+Firstly, the Series 3 is slightly thicker than the Series 7, Series 6 and SE model.

-Secondly, in the case of the Series 6 (and Series 4 and 5), the Digital Crown has an electrical heart rate sensor built into it, which is in addition to the optical heart rate sensor on the underside of the watch.
-The Watch Series 6 also has a blood oxygen sensor, like the Series 6, and it has reduced bezels surrounding the display, as well as an IPX6 dust resistance.
+Secondly, in the case of the Series 7 (and Series 4, 5 and 6), the Digital Crown has an electrical heart rate sensor built into it, which is in addition to the optical heart rate sensor on the underside of the watch.
+The Watch Series 7 also has a blood oxygen sensor, like the Series 6, and it has reduced bezels surrounding the display, as well as an IPX6 dust resistance.

 - Series 3: OLED Retina display with Force Touch